Share On

 Hepatic Lipidosis “Fatty Liver Disease”

-Hepatic Lipidosis is often referred to as “Fatty liver Disease” because of an accumulation of fat in the liver.
+Hepatic Lipidosis is often referred to as “Fatty Liver Disease” because of an accumulation of fat in the liver.
 In rabbits, it is often triggered if they are anorexic (not eating).
 There are many reasons why a rabbit may stop eating and it is always imperative that this be taken seriously and treated immediately.
 If a rabbit isn’t eating, you need to call your veterinarian.
 In addition to whatever the underlying cause is, hepatic lipidosis can develop.
 This is life-threatening and must be addressed quickly.
 While any rabbit can develop fatty liver disease if they stop eating, residents whose weight interferes with them reaching and consuming their cecotropes are at an additional risk, as there is already more fat accumulated in the liver.

 Unfortunately, there are often no easy-to-spot early warning signs for this disease.
 But there are some things you can look out for that may indicate an increased risk: